WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * the source offset plus size is greater than the length of the source memory
 * the destination offset plus size is greater than the length of the target memory
+Memory copying order of bytes is not observable.
 When a trap resulting from an access outside the source or target region occurs, partial copying does not take place.

 (Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and